A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 The good news is that we have a lot more whitespace characters to work with, so we have more granularity than just the characters in the example above.
 The bad news is that many of their widths overlap and that different fonts represent the various whitespace characters differently.

-I wrote a script to render all the whitespace characters in a variety of fonts to produce the following table, expressing each character's width as a ratio to the width of a regular space (U+0020).
+I wrote a script to render[^render] all the whitespace characters in a variety of fonts to produce the following table, expressing each character's width as a ratio to the width of a regular space (U+0020).

 <table>
     <thead>